RAINDANCE

 The bakery now is jam packed with people, and outside looking through the big plate glass is a large crowd.

-The loudspeaker is playing the mellow Workingmanīs Dead album:
+The loudspeaker is playing the mellow Workingmanīs Dead album softly:

 "It's the same story the crow told me, it's the only one he knows